The 5 Big Compound Lifts for Building Muscle

 - Second, there’s no lift for the upper back and biceps.
 That makes sense.
 That type of strength is a lower priority for football and rugby players.
 But it’s another reason why this isn’t an ideal routine for developing all-around strength or aesthetics.
 (For instance, when we surveyed women, they rated our arms as the best muscle group to emphasize.)

-- Third, the low-bar squat is given a massive emphasis, making the program unbalanced.
-Since this is such a dominant part of the program, let’s dive a little deeper into this point.
+- Third, the low-bar squat is greatly emphasized, making the program unbalanced.
+Since this is such a dominant part of the program, let’s dive deeper into this point.

 I understand why there’s so much emphasis on the squat.
 Our quads and glutes are the two biggest muscles in our bodies, meaning that squats stimulate more sheer muscle growth than any other lift.
 You might argue that this makes them the best compound lift for building muscle, and you’d be right.